 At Compare Cover, we compare level term life insurance, decreasing term life insurance (also known as mortgage protection life insurance) and critical illness cover from leading insurance providers.
 We understand you may have many life insurance policy questions, which is why we have collated a list of life insurance FAQs below.

-A life insurance policy gives you peace and mind and confidence that your loved ones will be protected financially if the worst happens.
-This is achieved at a relatively small monthly cost in comparison to the financial protection it provides.
+A life insurance policy gives you peace of mind and confidence that your loved ones will be protected financially should the worst happen.
+This may be achieved at a relatively small monthly cost in comparison with the financial protection it provides.
+So, for many people life insurance is worth the associated cost.

 Life insurance policies will cover the death of the policy holder(s) within the term of the policy selected.
 Alongside life insurance you can also purchase critical illness cover, which will pay out if the policy holder is diagnosed with a specified critical illness within the term of the policy.
-Cover provided will vary between providers so it's always important to read the Key Features documents for details of what is covered.
+Cover provided will vary between providers so it's always important to read the providers documentation for details of what is covered.

-Term life insurance is the most popular form of life insurance and covers you for an agreed period of time (the term of the policy).
-The term of the policy will be decided by you at the outset.
+Term life insurance is the most popular form of life insurance and pays a fixed or reducing lump sum should you die within the term of the policy.
+The term of the policy and the amount payable will be decided by you at the outset.
 Once the term ends, you will no longer be covered.

 The amount of life insurance cover you need will depend on your specific circumstances.
 It's important to carefully consider all of the financial needs your dependants may have in the event of your death, which may include any outstanding mortgage, school fees and debts.

-Also known as decreasing term life insurance and mortgage protection insurance, the cover provided by a Mortgage Protection Life Insurance policy is designed to decrease in line with a standard repayment mortgage.
-As the outstanding debt on your mortage decreases over time so will the amount the policy would pay out.
+Also known as decreasing term life insurance, the cover provided by a mortgage protection life insurance policy is designed to decrease roughly in line with a standard repayment mortgage.
+As the outstanding debt on your mortgage decreases over time so will the amount the policy would pay out.

 If your dependants wouldn't be able to afford your mortgage repayments in the event of your death, then you may wish to consider mortgage protection insurance.
-However, it's worth bearing in mind that, with this type of insurance, the payout is designed to cover the outstanding balance on your mortgage and wouldn't normally provide money for other expenses.
+However, it's worth bearing in mind that with this type of insurance the payout is designed to roughly cover the outstanding balance on your mortgage and wouldn't normally provide money for other expenses.

 Many of us know people who have suffered a heart attack, cancer or other serious conditions.
 If you were diagnosed with a serious illness and could no longer work, would your dependants be able to cope financially?
 If the answer is no you may wish to consider critical illness cover to ensure you and your family are protected should this happen to you.